Aankarsh/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  EX : 1 Mean and variance of a discrete  distribution
 # NAME: AANKARSH
 # REG.NO: 212223233001
 # Aim :